Inversion (linguistics): In other languages

 Certain other languages, like other Germanic languages and Romance languages, use inversion in ways broadly similar to English, such as in question formation.
 The restriction of inversion to auxiliary verbs does not generally apply in those languages; subjects can be inverted with any type of verb, but particular languages have their own rules and restrictions.

+For example, French can form questions using verb-subject inversions like a Germanic language:

-For example, in French, tu aimes le chocolat is a declarative sentence meaning "you like the chocolate".
+tu aimes le chocolat is a declarative sentence meaning "you like the chocolate".
 When the order of the subject tu ("you") and the verb aimes ("like") is switched, a question is produced: aimes-tu le chocolat? ("do you like the chocolate?").
-In German, similarly, du magst means "you like", whereas magst du can mean "do you like?".

-In languages with V2 word order, such as German, inversion can occur as a consequence of the requirement that the verb appear as the second constituent in a declarative sentence.
-Thus, if another element (such as an adverbial phrase or clause) introduces the sentence, the verb must come next and be followed by the subject: Ein Jahr nach dem Autounfall sieht er wirklich gut aus, literally "A year after the car accident, looks he really good".
-The same occurs in some other West Germanic languages, like Dutch, in which this is Een jaar na het auto-ongeval ziet hij er werkelijk goed uit.
-(In such languages, inversion can function as a test for syntactic constituency since only one constituent may surface preverbally.)
+Compare with Norwegian: du liker means "you like", whereas liker du would mean "do you like".
+Note that English obeys the same rule despite its use of the auxiliary word "do": It is the position of the finite verb that determines whether the sentence is a question, and the auxiliary verb takes that place.

 In languages with free word order, inversion of subject and verb or of other elements of a clause can occur more freely, often for pragmatic reasons rather than as part of a specific grammatical construction.